-The use of IPads, laptops and Smart Boards enable instructors to customize lessons and activities, so students could learn what they are interested in while working at their own pace and level.
-Our theme-based, the technology-integrated curriculum gives the students the skills and independence to access the most up-to-date information while learning important computer literacy and English language skills.
+The use of IPads, laptops and Smart Boards enables instructors to customize lessons and activities, so students could learn what they are interested in while working at their own pace and level.
+Our theme-based, technology-integrated curriculum gives the students the skills and independence to access the most up-to-date information while learning important computer literacy and English language skills.

 Marina Bleyer, Director

 Anna Garkusha, Case Manager – 718-943-6389